PrakashGatiyala/movie-booking-app/README.md

-**Movie Booking Application**
+# Movie Booking Application

+## Description

-*Description:* Developed a full-stack movie booking application that allows users to browse movies, book tickets, and manage bookings.
+Developed a full-stack movie booking application that allows users to browse movies, book tickets, and manage bookings.
 The application features user authentication, role-based access control, and secure payment processing using Razorpay.

-*Key Features:*
+## Key Features

+### Frontend
+- **User Dashboard:** Users can view available movies, select showtimes, and book tickets.
+Integrated Razorpay for secure payment processing.
+- **Admin Dashboard:** Admins can create and manage movies, theatres, and shows.
+Implemented forms for adding new movies and scheduling shows with validation to prevent overlapping showtimes.
+- **Real-time Data Fetching:** Utilized `@tanstack/react-query` for efficient data fetching and state management, ensuring real-time updates and caching.
+- **Responsive Design:** Ensured a responsive and user-friendly interface using Material-UI components and custom CSS.
+- **API Integration:** Integrated with backend APIs for CRUD operations on movies, theatres, and shows.
+Used Axios for HTTP requests.
+- **Error Handling:** Implemented robust error handling and user feedback mechanisms to enhance user experience.

+### Backend
 - **User Authentication:** Implemented secure user authentication using JWT tokens.
 Users can sign up, log in, and manage their profiles.
 - **Role-Based Access Control:** Integrated role-based access control to restrict access to certain routes and functionalities based on user roles (e.g., admin, user).
 - **Movie Management:** Admins can add, update, and delete movies.
 Users can browse and view movie details.